GoogleCloudPlatform/oozie-to-airflow/README.md

 `configuration.properties` and fill in with configuration data.

 ### Output
-In this example the output will appear in `output/subwf/test_subwf_dag.py`.
+In this example the output (together with sub-worfklow dag) will be created in `./output/subwf/` folder.
-Additionally, a `subdag_test.py` (name to be changed soon) file is generated in the same directory, which contains the factory method `sub_dag()` returning the actual Airflow subdag.

 The converted DAG uses the `SubDagOperator` in Airflow.